Die Hauptstadt, Capricorn

 You did what you thought was necessary, Maria.
 Thank you.
 Werner glanced at her, then at the others through his connection with them.
 My words were not only to my subordinates but to you too—for handling the situation while you were in the override to the best of your abilities.
 If ‘lucky’ described his relationship with his subordinates, Werner supposed a ‘miracle’ would describe his relationship with the other five.

-“Second Lieutenant Wolff is injured,” Werner said aloud.
-“He and Captain Weingartner will stay here while we carry out the next operation.”
+“Leutnant Wolff is injured,” Werner said aloud.
+“He and Hauptmann Weingartner will stay here while we carry out the next operation.”
 Feeling Cadence’s stare, he then nodded at Nico.
 “Fabrizzio, you should stay with him.”

 Nico frowned and tensed.
 “Hey… Werner—”